ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 ### Disadvantages
 - Resources are populated to central place and consistency needs to be guaranteed
+  - Updates are harder (failure of provider, overbooking)
+- Bookkeeping of resources needs to happen twice: in provider and central place
+- Layered structure of hierarchy needs to be duplicated at central place
 - If central cluster is not reachable, no `Machine` can be placed